 Retail is under pressure to crack the AI code.

 After all, corporations in every industry are scrambling to adapt and integrate artificial intelligence into their products — and retail is no exception.
+Between Q1’13 and Q2’19, retail AI startups looking to address retailers’ AI needs raised a total of $2.67B across 564 deals.

 For traditional retail giants, this means entering the playing field with the likes of e-commerce behemoths Amazon and Alibaba, both of which are leveraging big data and powerful AI algorithms to transform the retail space.
+For example, Alibaba has turned more than 1M mom and pop stores across China into AI-backed smart stores that can predict surges in demand for certain goods and use heat sensor data to better analyze foot traffic, while Amazon is working on expanding its range of cashierless Amazon Go stores.

 In addition to fierce competition, the need for a change in strategy is being underscored by the record rates at which many US retailers are shutting down.